 How To Make This Glazed Ham Recipe – Step By Step

 The first step is to remove the plastic surrounding the ham.
-I’m not just talking about the plastic bag either, look carefully and sometimes you’ll see a very thin membrane-ish layer that can be easy to miss.
+I’m not just talking about the plastic bag either, look carefully and sometimes you’ll see a very thin membrane-ish layer that can be easy to miss on top of the ham.

 taking package off ham

-Then use your knife to score the surface of the ham all the way around in diagonal lines, about 2-inches apart.
+Then use a sharp knife to score the surface of the ham all the way around in diagonal lines, about 2-inches apart.

 cutting ham

-Then score the other way, opposite direction.
-Basically, you’re making diamond-shaped scores to a) make it look pretty once it’s cooked b) help release some of its fat c) allow the glaze to stick to the ham
+The next step is to score the other way, opposite direction.
+Basically, you’re making diamond-shaped scores to a) make it look pretty once it’s cooked, b) help release some of its fat, and c) allow the glaze to stick to the ham.

 glazed ham recipe prep

-Place the whole thing in a big roasting pan.
+Place ham in a large roasting pan.
 Make sure that the roasting pan isn’t too big.

 glazed ham recipe - ham in tray

-Pour in 1 1/2 cups of cola and 1 1/2 cups of grape juice.
-See how because the pan isn’t too much bigger than the ham itself, the cola/juice is able to go up about 1-inch in the pan.
-This is important – if the pan is too big and shallow, all of the cola/juice will evaporate off.
+Pour 1 1/2 cups of cola and 1 1/2 cups of grape juice in the bottom of the pan.
+See how the pan isn’t too much bigger than the ham itself?
+That ensures the cola and juice mixture is able to go up about 1-inch in the pan.
+This is important.
+If the pan is too big and shallow, all of the cola/juice will evaporate off.

 pouring liquid into tray of ham

-Cover with tin foil.
+Cover with aluminum foil.
 Place it into an oven at 275F, 15 minutes per pound.

 covering ham with foil

-While the ham is baking, let’s make the Cola-Pineapple Glaze.
-2 cups brown sugar:
+While the ham is baking, let’s make the ham glaze.
+Put 2 cups of brown sugar in a sauce pan:

 brown sugar in pot